Notes: Illini 'brought Littyville to Cali'

 “I think I’m in the same boat as most people,” he said.
 “You want to see a healthy team.
 You get to this point, and you want to see what they can put on the field.
 We’ve proven when we’re healthy we’re a pretty dangerous team.
 We’ve got some talent, and we’ve got guys who can make a lot of plays.”

 Monday’s game will be the last for several Illinois players.
-Redshirt senior wide receiver Justice Williams won’t have much of a break between the end of his Illini career and the start of the next stage of his life.
+Redshirt senior tight end Justice Williams won’t have much of a break between the end of his Illini career and the start of the next stage of his life.

 The Frisco, Texas, native got a sales job in Austin, Texas, and he’s headed south this coming week to start apartment hunting. “(Friday) at practice I was really sad,” Williams said earlier this week.
 “I’ve got like one practice left, and then it’s gameday and I’m officially washed up and retired.
 I’m about to go in the big boy world.
 (The bowl experience) is definitely something we’re taking in day by day trying to get the most out of it.”